mswiseman/Moon/_posts/2021-05-21-diy-hardware.md

 * Custimize and/or build automation for repetitive tasks
 * Improve intra- and inter-lab reproducibility
 * Learn critical troubleshooting, coding, and electrical skills
-* Play the socially-acceptable version of adult legos (okay, that's a joke)
+* Build the socially-acceptable version of adult legos (okay, that's a joke)

 **Interested?
 I hope so!
 Here are some great resources to start:**